Commission with Confidence

 Most website projects that go wrong do so before a single line of code is written.
 The brief was vague, the scope was assumed rather than agreed, and both sides spent the project working from different versions of what was supposed to happen.
 A clear brief does not guarantee a good outcome, but the absence of one almost guarantees a difficult one.

 Start with what the business does and who its customers are.
 Not the marketing version — the plain version.
 What do you sell, who buys it, and why do they choose you over the alternatives.
-This context shapes every design and content decision that follows, and most agencies will ask for it anyway.
-Providing it upfront saves a meeting.
+This context shapes every design and content decision that follows.

 Then scope.
 How many pages, roughly, and what they cover.
 A list does not need to be exhaustive but it needs to be honest.
-If you know you will need a case studies section, say so.
-If you are unsure about a blog, say that too.
 Scope that appears mid-project is the most common source of cost disputes and missed deadlines.

 Finally, practical constraints.
-Your budget range, your deadline if there is one, and any technical requirements you are already aware of.
-Whether you have existing hosting, a domain, a logo, or photography.
-Whether you will need to update the site yourself or whether someone else will handle it.
+Your budget range, your deadline, and any technical requirements you are already aware of.
 These are not embarrassing questions — they are the information that allows an agency to quote accurately rather than optimistically.

 Website Brief FAQs

 Not a formal document, but you should be able to answer basic questions about what your business does, who your customers are, what the site needs to achieve, and roughly how many pages you need.
-Agencies who skip these questions are ones to be cautious about.
+Agencies who skip these questions are ones to be cautious about — a brief benefits the client more than the agency.

 Give a range rather than nothing.
-Saying you are looking to spend between £1,500 and £3,000 allows an agency to tell you honestly whether that is workable for what you need.
-Saying you have no budget in mind usually results in quotes that miss the mark in both directions.
+Saying you are looking to spend between £1,500 and £3,000 allows an agency to tell you honestly whether that is workable.
+Saying you have no budget in mind usually results in quotes that miss the mark in both directions — either underscoped or overpriced.

 Yes, with a note on what specifically you like about them.
 Pointing to a competitor's site and saying the design is clean is more useful than saying you want something modern.
-Be specific about what you are responding to — the layout, the colours, the way services are presented.
+Be specific about what you are responding to — the layout, the way services are presented, the contact path.
+Vague aesthetic references lead to vague design decisions.

 Contact Us